Cruelty-Free & Superdrug:

 “You O it to your hair” haha!
 No?
 Just me?
-Nevermind… Hair O are completely cruelty-free and vegan, AND they package their products in glass bottles and tins meaning no single-use plastic.
+Nevermind… Hair O are completely cruelty-free and vegan, AND they package their products in tins meaning no single-use plastic.
 Woohoo!
-(They’re also SLS free – I’ve not made up my mind on SLS yet, but it can’t hurt to leave it out…)
+(They also do SLS-free bars – I’ve not made up my mind on SLS yet, but it can’t hurt to leave it out)

 Hask has a huge range of products for all different types of hair.
 They’re SLS and paraben free, but not completely vegan.
 They’re also packed full of vitamins and oils that are super healthy for your hair.